59th Kanagawa Prefectural Art Exhibition

 - Congratulations on winning the grand prize.
 Please tell us how you feel now.

-I was really surprised when I heard that I had won the grand prize.
+I was truly surprised when I received the news that I had won the Grand Prize.
 First of all, I would like to express my deepest gratitude to the judges.
-I would also like to express my gratitude to my graduate school supervisor, Professor Yoshinori Marui, who gave me a lot of advice on the selection and editing of my work.
+I would also like to express my gratitude to my graduate school supervisor, Professor Yoshinori Marui, who gave me a lot of advice on selecting and editing the works.

 -What made you decide to become an artist?

-I love taking photos.
-I chose to pursue photography because I wanted to observe and experience the many beautiful and interesting things in the world through photography.
+I love taking photos, and I chose to pursue a career in photography because I wanted to observe and experience the many beautiful and interesting things in the world through photography.

 What made you decide to apply this time?

-Actually, last year, I was invited to apply by Professor Obara, who is a judge for the photography category, but I didn't apply because I didn't have the confidence.
+Actually, last year, Professor Obara, who was a judge for the photography category, invited me to apply, but I didn't apply because I lacked confidence.
 This year, I wanted to take on a new challenge, so I mustered up the courage to apply.

 The work "Aba" is a collection of photographs taken in my hometown deep in the mountains of China.
-Since I was young, I left the mountains to continue my studies and live in a big city, but every time I return to my hometown, I find healing in my heart.
-I wanted to express the beauty and richness of my hometown in my photographs.
+Since I was a child, I left the mountains to continue my studies and lived in a big city, but every time I returned to my hometown, I found healing in my soul.
+I wanted to express the beauty and richness of my hometown through my photographs.

 -What was the thing you paid the most attention to and what were the difficulties you faced?

-It is a film photograph taken in the highlands in winter, but in order to create an overall pure white impression, I adjusted the colors many times and adjusted the highlights as much as possible to prevent them from being blown out.
-Also, after carefully considering what kind of photos I wanted to show, I placed photos of natural scenery and photos expressing religious themes on the left and right, and connected them in the middle with portrait photos that represent human life.
+These are film photos taken on a winter plateau, and I adjusted the colors multiple times to create an overall pure white impression, and adjusted the highlights as much as possible to prevent them from being blown out.
+After carefully considering what kind of photos I wanted to show, I placed photos of natural landscapes and photos expressing religious themes on the left and right, and connected them in the middle with portraits that represent human life.

 -Please tell us about your upcoming activities and future goals.